 property.
 Then specify an input tuning weight using the controller

-To define a manipulated variable setpoint in the MPC Designer app, on the Tuning tab, in the Design section, click Weights.
+To define a manipulated variable setpoint in MPC Designer, on the Tuning tab, in the Design section, click Weights.

 In the Weights dialog box, in the Input Weights section, specify a nonzero Weight value for the manipulated variable.